• Skip to main content

 Do I need to train to become a volunteer?

-You do not need any special training to volunteer.
-Simply register your volunteer visit and be present on your scheduled day.
-After a brief introduction, you will start working right away.
+No special training is required to volunteer.
+Simply register for your volunteer visit and arrive on your scheduled day.
+You’ll receive a brief introduction when you arrive, and then you can start helping right away.

 How do I schedule my volunteer visit?